Vadskye/Rise/python/rise/latex_generation/standard_effects.md

   * AOE:
     * Remove condition from non-self in Med radius from you
     * Deal std to all within Huge/15 line from you
-    * Deal std to all within Large radius from you
+    * Deal std to enemies within Large radius from you
     * Deal std to all within Large/10 line entirely within Med range
     * Deal std to all within Med radius in Med range
 * Maneuvers only: